Towards strong uniformity for isogenies of prime degree: Results conditional on GRH

-\begin{remark} It is an open question whether the bound $253{,}507$ in the above example is sharp; that is, whether there exists an elliptic curve over a cubic field admitting a Momose Type~$2$ isogeny of degree $253{,}507$.
-However, this bound is sharp for the primes which satisfy \Cref{cond:CC} for cubic fields.
-The reason is that for $p = 253{,}507$ we have that all primes $q \leq (p/4)^{1/3}$ do not split in $\Q(\sqrt{-p})$.
-In particular, any cubic field such that all primes $q < 253{,}507/4$ are inert satisfies condition CC for $p = 253{,}507$.
 Such a cubic field may be readily constructed in a few lines of Sage code (see the function \path{condition_CC_field} in \path{sage_code/type_two_primes.py}).
 The resulting defining polynomial of this cubic field is a monic cubic polynomial whose non-leading coefficients all have more than $27{,}380$ digits.
-Finding a cubic field satisfying condition CC for this prime with smallest absolute value of coefficients of its defining polynomial has not been attempted in this work. \end{remark}
+Finding a cubic field satisfying \Cref{cond:CC} for this prime with smallest absolute value of coefficients of its defining polynomial has not been attempted in this work. \end{remark}

 \begin{remark} To obtain the values in \Cref{tab:c_d} we have employed all of the improvements illustrated in \Cref{ex:cubic1} \emph{except} for the final application of \Cref{alg:satisfy_condCC_unif} on all primes up to the large bound.
 This was only just about feasible for $d=3$, since running \path{partype2primesuniform.gp} up to $8.39 \times 10^{12}$ took most of a day on an old laptop. \end{remark}